HW 3: Trees and Objects

 You should write code for this part in messagecenter.py.
 The stencil file, linked above, contains code implementing the Message class, as well as the method definitions for the MessageCenter class.

-1. Describe situations where encryption might be a lifeline versus when it could harbor malicious activities.
+Task 11: Describe situations where encryption might be a lifeline versus when it could harbor malicious activities.
 Does your stance on the balance between individual privacy and collective security change based on these contexts?
-(5-6 sentences)
+Write your response in the README.

 After reviewing various solutions, Tim has concluded that a good compromise between privacy and security would be to incorporate end-to-end encryption for the content of messages while retaining metadata about the context behind those messages for the sake of moderation.
 While delving into the details of encryption is beyond the scope of this course, we will be adding metadata to our messages.